youngmikec/javascript-functions/tasks.md

 ## Implement the 'getNeighborsOf' Function

-Implement the function `getNeighborsOf` that returns an array containing all of the neighbors of a given cell.
+Implement the single-line arrow function `getNeighborsOf` that returns an array containing all of the neighbors of a given cell.
 A cell always has exactly eight neighbors.
 Consider the cell `[2,2]`.

 ```
 [1,3] [2,3] [3,3]